JeffreyCA/spleeter-web/README.md

 ### Features
 - Uses deep neural networks (Spleeter) to separate audio tracks into any combination of their vocal, accompaniment, bass, and drum components
-    - **NEW: Dynamic Mixes lets you control the volumes of each component while playing back the track in real-time.**
+    - **New: Dynamic Mixes lets you control the volumes of each component while playing back the track in real-time.**
-- Import tracks by file (MP3, FLAC, WAV) or by YouTube link
+- Import tracks by uploading a file (MP3, FLAC, WAV) or by YouTube link
+    - **New: You can now search YouTube directly in the Import modal (YouTube Data API key required)**
 - Persistent audio library with ability to stream and download your source tracks and mixes
 - Customize number of background workers working on audio separation and YouTube imports
 - Supports third-party storage backends like S3 and Azure Blob Storage